The Lost World: Jurassic Park: Box office

 The Lost World broke several other box office records as well.
 The film made $21.6 million on its Friday opening and $24.4 million on its second day, making it the highest Friday and Saturday grosses respectively.
 While the Friday record was taken by Toy Story 2 in 1999, the film continued to hold the Saturday record for two more years until The Mummy Returns surpassed it.
 It also took the record for highest single-day box office take of $26.1 million on May 25, a record held until the release of Star Wars: Episode I – The Phantom Menace in 1999.
-It became the fastest film to pass the $100 million mark, achieving the feat in just six days.
+During its opening weekend, the film reached the number one spot at the box office, topping The Fifth Element and Addicted to Love.
+It became the fastest film to pass the $100 million mark, achieving the feat in just six days and beating out Independence Day.
 This was also Spielberg's fastest film to cross this mark, holding that record until War of the Worlds overtook it in 2005, taking five days to do so.

 Despite these records, its total box office gross fell below the total of the original film.
 Ticket sales dropped 62% by its second weekend.
 The film made $34.1 million during its second weekend, making it the fourth-highest-grossing second weekend of all time, after its predecessor Jurassic Park, Twister and Independence Day.
 Over the next few weeks, The Lost World went on to compete against other blockbuster films released during that summer such as Hercules, Face/Off, Men in Black, Con Air, George of the Jungle, Batman & Robin and Speed 2: Cruise Control.
 In Thailand, The Lost World became the country's highest-grossing film of all time.
 It ultimately grossed $229.1 million in the U.S. and $389.5 million internationally, for a total of $618.6 million worldwide, becoming the second highest-grossing film of 1997 behind Titanic.
 The film sold an estimated 49,910,000 tickets in North America.